Oil and Gas Terms Beginning with “S” — Page 14

 The azimuth of the intersection of a plane, such as a dipping bed, with a horizontal surface.
 Read more →

-The running or retrieving of a tubing string in a well under pressure, using a stripper or similar sealing device to contain well pressure and fluids.
-Coiled tubing, snubbing and some specialized workoverrig operations… Read more →
+Stripping in well intervention operations is the running or retrieving of a tubing string in a well that is under pressure, using a stripper or similar sealing device to contain the wellbore pressure and fluids while… Read more →

 A variety of sealed geologicstructure capable of retaining hydrocarbons, such as a fault or a fold.
 Stratigraphic traps form where changes in rock type can retain hydrocarbons.
 Read more →

-A geological feature produced by deformation of the Earth's crust, such as a fold or a fault; a feature within a rock, such as a fracture or bedding surface; or, more generally, the spatial arrangement of rocks.
-Read more →
+Structure, in geology, refers to a feature produced by deformation of the Earth's crust, such as a fold or a fault; to a feature within a rock such as a fracture or bedding surface; or, more broadly, to the spatial… Read more →

 The portion of the drillstring that cannot be rotated or moved vertically.
 Read more →